rohgoyal/getting-started/toolkit/1a-import/README.md

   - Enter a valid US zipcode (e.g. 90210) in the test box
   - Click **Call operation** to see the response
   ![](images/screenshot_explore.png)

+###### Conclusion

+In this tutorial, you saw how an existing REST service can be invoked through an API passthrough proxy.
+We started by checking the availability of the sample service through the web browser.
+Then we created an API proxy in API Connect, and linked the proxy to the sample service to be invoked.
+Finally, we tested this service with API Connect's internal testing tools.